JJ Abrams began a new chapter in the Star Wars story with 2015's The Force Awakens. This new sequel trilogy will end in 2019 with

 Star Wars Episode 9 trailer: When can I see it?

 Not for a while, buddy.
-The first teaser for Episode VII: The Force Awakens went up about a year before the film came out, so don't expect Episode IX's any time sooner than summer 2018.
+The first teaser for The Force Awakens went up about a year before the film came out, so don't expect Episode IX's any time sooner than late 2018.

 You Might Also Like